Horticulture (DHRT)

 Location(s): Ridgetown Campus

 Students will learn the necessary information required to write examinations which are a legal requirement for anyone wishing to apply or sell pesticide products in Ontario.
 For interested students, licensing exams can be arranged with licensing authorities upon payment of relevant fees.
 Students will be introduced to federal and provincial legislation governing worker health and safety in the workplace.
-In particular WHMIS, risk analysis, poisoning, First Aid, labeling and storage & disposal are covered.
+In particular WHMIS, risk analysis, poisoning, First Aid, labeling, as well as storage and disposal are covered.

 Prerequisite(s): DAGR*1600